 By Mark Nobes

-Released on 22nd September 1986, Suburbia was the synthpop lads fourth and last single to be released from their debut album Please.
-The song reached #8 in the UK, but was also a top ten hit in many European countries.
-In the U.S. it stalled at #70.
+Ah, yes.
+It's the one with the barking hounds in the intro, Neil's eerie spoken vocal and the dramatic build-up.
+Released on 22nd September 1986, "Suburbia" was Pet Shop Boys fourth and last single to be released from their debut album Please.
+The song reached #8 in the UK, but was also a top ten hit in many European countries. although in the U.S. it stalled at #70.